Brianna-Mangat/Brianna-Mangat.github.io/content/projects/art-117-poster/index.md

     date = 2019-05-21T10:52:45-07:00 #the date the file was created

-    shortDescription = "A poster I made"
-    projectVideo = ""
+    shortDescription = "A poster I made using Illustrator" projectVideo = ""
     #Project video is just the unique part of the URL
     # For example, if the link is https://vimeo.com/285189099 then the unique part is  285189099